FormerlyZeroCool/LLAMA_BMCC/CURL_README.md

 # Web Service Interaction Using `curl`

 This document provides examples of how to interact with the web service running on `127.0.0.1:8080` using `curl` commands.
 Each endpoint is detailed with the appropriate `curl` command and the expected output.
+## First what is curl?
+### Curl Overview

+`curl` (Client URL) is a versatile command-line tool used to transfer data to or from a server using a variety of protocols such as HTTP, HTTPS, FTP, FTPS, SCP, SFTP, LDAP, and more.
+It is widely utilized for testing, developing, and interacting with web APIs or for automating file transfers over network connections.

+### Key Features

+- **Multiple Protocols**: Supports a wide range of protocols, making it applicable for various network communication tasks.
+- **HTTP Methods**: Facilitates performing requests like GET, POST, PUT, DELETE, and other HTTP methods directly from the command line or within scripts.
+- **Platform Support**: Available on multiple platforms including Windows, macOS, and Linux.
+- **Advanced Features**: Offers capabilities such as user authentication, header manipulation, form submissions, and cookie handling.

+### Common Uses

+- **API Testing**: Frequently used in development environments to test API endpoints before their integration into applications.
+- **Scripting and Automation**: Useful for scripting interactions with web services in both development and production environments.

+`curl` is recognized for its robustness and flexibility, making it an essential tool for developers and system administrators for both simple and complex network interactions.

 ## `/query` Endpoint